 Ritmacuba's Canadian representative, Joyce Corbett Humbert

 In 2008, I was searching the web for percussion courses in Cuba, something more than just a week.
 I came upon the Ritmacuba website and decided to take the 14-day trip.
 The experience was everything I had hoped for and more.
 I learned a lot, had a lot of fun and met a lot of great people among the participants in the program, teachers, musicians, supporting personnel and more.
-I returned in 2009, 2011 and 2012 and I am really looking forward to this July in Santiago!
+I returned in 2009, 2011 and every year since and I am really looking forward to this July in Santiago!

 Ritmacuba offers a great learning experience and an amazing opportunity to be part of Carnaval!
 That is truly a blast!

 Words from our participants

 Just to say take for sist!
 In addition to the music, the lessons, excursions and happenings.
 I enjoyed so much the tranquility and calm at the terrace and garden at the house where I stayed.
 What a place to start the day in the quiet of daybreak, and to get your bearings and recover after intense sessions at the Allianza!
 Ola (percussions - Norway) August 2010

 - - - - - -